AnesthesiaYour Health. Your Hospital

-Regional or local anesthesia affects a larger area of the body and blocks the transmission of nerve impulses between a given part of the body and the spinal cord.
-Depending on the type of action, regional anesthesia can be divided into:
+Local anesthesia typically affects a larger area of the body and blocks the transmission of nerve impulses between a given part of the body and the spinal cord.
+Depending on the type of action, local anesthesia can be divided into:

 - the peripheral blockade, which inhibits nerve sensory perception within a specific region of the body